 In addition to causing cancer, tobacco narrows your blood vessels, impairs blood flow, decreases the supply of oxygen, and also promotes inflammation, compromising every organ in your body.

 5. Consume Alcohol In Moderation

 In small amounts, alcohol can alleviate anxiety and act as a vasodilator (increases blood flow) and can actually improve erectile function.
 But in large amounts, it can be a major risk factor for erectile dysfunction.

 6. Sleep Well

-Sleeping has a vitally important restorative function as your brain and body requires this important down time.
-Sleep deprivation causes a disruption in endocrine, metabolic, and immune function, resulting in decreased levels of leptin (your appetite suppressant), increased ghrelin levels (your appetite stimulant), increased cortisol, and increased glucose levels (higher amounts of sugar in the bloodstream).
+Sleeping has a vital restorative function as your brain and body requires this important down time.
+Sleep deprivation causes a disruption in endocrine, metabolic, and immune functions, resulting leptin levels (your appetite suppressant), increased ghrelin levels (your appetite stimulant), increased cortisol, and increased glucose levels (higher amounts of sugar in the bloodstream).
 If you are exhausted, your penis is going to be weary as well.

 7. Exercise Regularly

 Exercise has a remarkable effect on sexual function.
 It reduces stress, improves your mood, prevents fatigue, and increases energy.
 In the long term, it will reduce the risk of diabetes, heart disease, stroke, high blood pressure, some cancers, osteoporosis, chronic medical problems, and physical disability.

 Exercise makes your heart a better and stronger pump, your blood vessels more elastic, and your muscles better able at using oxygen.
 Exercises that work out the muscles involved in sex – the core muscles, the external rotators of the hip, and the all important pelvic floor muscles – will improve your performance.